 Groups of friends create their own sayings, references and inside jokes based on shared experiences, so have characters laugh about those instead of this week’s internet fad.
 Bonus: This will make friendships seem more real.
 But it has to be organic, and make sure not to overdo it!

 Recognize and utilize “codeswitching.”
 The extent to which a character changes how they present themselves in different settings is an important aspect of their characterization.
-For example, someone who speaks in formal tone with their best friends, or someone who walks into class and asks the teacher, “What’s popping?”—those characters stand out.
+For example, someone who speaks in a formal tone with their best friends, or someone who walks into class and asks the teacher, “What’s popping?”—those characters stand out.
 Try putting your characters in varying social situations to allow readers to truly understand them.

 2. Connect to Real Issues